expo/router/docs/docs/features/routing.md

 The convention is based on the concept of nesting routes inside each other to create shared UI elements like tab bars and headers across multiple children.
 This format should feel familiar to React developers.

 File-based routing enables URLs for every page in your app.
-Routes are created by defining files in the `app/` directory.
-The file path is the route path.

-- `app/` -- All routes are defined in the `app/` directory.
-- `app/home.js` -- Matches `/home` in your app and in the browser.
+All routes must be created within the root `app/` directory.
+Within this directory, you can create routes by defining files using the route name.

+- `app/home.js` matches `/home`.
+- `app/settings/index.js` matches `/settings`.
+- `app/[user].js` matches any unmatched path like `/evanbacon` or `/expo`.

 ## Pages

-Pages are defined as files in the `app/` directory that export a React component as _default_.
-The file path is the route path.
+Pages are defined by exporting a React component as the default value from a file in the app directory.

 ```js title="app/home.js"
 import { Text } from "react-native";